Skip to content

 Enforcement

-Complaints against a credential holder are received by the PRI registrar and adjudicated by a panel of three sitting Fellows drawn from outside the credential holder's home jurisdiction and employer.
+Complaints are received by the PRI registrar and adjudicated by a panel of three sitting Fellows drawn from outside the holder's home jurisdiction and employer.
 Outcomes range from private censure to permanent removal from the register, with publication at the Board's discretion.